ChrisGunning/Airtable-Notes/template.md

 - Adding/editing BOM: Must change the part name (through selection) and then everything will auto populate.

 ## Features
+This section serves to explain additional features implemented into the airtable database.

 Deleting/Hiding rooms:
 - To delete a room completely, go to the the Space List and click the "Delete" button.
 This will delete the room and its corresponding records in other tables.